bic-org-uk/bic-library-web-services/docs/RetrievePriceAvailability0.9.md

 <tr valign="top">
 <td><p>6</p></td>
 <td><p>Alternative product forms.
 May only be included if the preceding element is included for this product item.
 A space-separated list of two-letter product form code values from ONIX code list 150.
 The second letter of a code value may be replaced by a wild-card character *, providing a short-hand for all product form code values commencing with the first letter, e.g. “B*” for all printed books.
 If included, only alternative products whose product form matches one of the listed code values are to be included in the response.
-If omitted, alternative products of any product form are to be included in the response.
+If omitted, alternative products of any product form are to be included in the response.<br/><em>(Added v1.0)</em>
 </p></td>
 <td><p>D</p></td>
 <td><pre>AlternativeProductForms</pre></td>